shridhay/CPSC-5540-Project-2/README.md

 ## `test`

 This directory provides a basic test suite that collects programs from the `benchmarks` directory and executes your implementation over them.
 It confirms that all verifiable programs are verified and vice versa.
-You can add your custom benchmarks to the appropriate directory.
-Also feel free to add more granular tests to the suite in `Spec.hs`.

 # Continuous Integration